 Defenses

 Defendants have the right to challenge solicitation charges with a legal defense.
-Common defenses include the accused showing that he/she:
+Common defenses include showing that you:

-- did not wish to meet a minor to engage in sex (for instance, he had a non-sexual motivation for the meeting),
+- did not wish to meet a minor to engage in sex (for instance, you had a non-sexual motivation for the meeting),

 - did not know or believe that the “victim” was a minor, and/or

-As to the last defense, entrapment is often used when defendants get arrested for solicitation during sting operations.
+As to the last defense, entrapment is often used when you get arrested for solicitation during sting operations.
 These operations occur when police or law enforcement officers work undercover to catch a predator.

 The entrapment defense applies to overbearing official conduct on the part of police officers, like pressure, harassment, fraud, flattery, or threats.
-It is an acceptable legal defense provided that the accused shows he/she only committed the crime because of the entrapment.
+It is an acceptable defense provided that you show you committed the crime only because of the entrapment.

 It is critical for people charged with this crime to seek the help of a skilled criminal defense lawyer.
 An attorney will provide legal advice on which type of defense will: